Directional Privacy for Deep Learning

 The application of \dpriv that we draw on is not related to the existing uses in deep learning just described.
-In the context of providing privacy guarantees to sleep study data, \citet{weggenmann-kerschbaum:2021:CCS} apply \dpriv to periodic data such as activity that occurs at a particular time of day or day of the week, by noting that periodicity can be represented as a direction on a circle, and `directional noise' perturbs this direction while preserving utility.
-They proposed a variety of privacy mechanisms, including variants of Laplace, plus the novel Purkayastha and von Mises-Fisher (VMF) mechanisms. \citet{weggenmann-kerschbaum:2021:CCS} also provide e.g. sampling methods for VMF that reduce from a multivariate sampling problem to a univariate one in order to avoid the curse of dimensionality.
-In the present work we adopt the VMF mechanism to apply directional noise to gradients instead of (isotropic) Gaussian noise more typically used in DP-SGD that perturbs the gradient in any direction, drawing on a similar intuition that preserving the gradient directions should provide better utility.
+In the context of providing privacy guarantees to sleep study data, \citet{weggenmann-kerschbaum:2021:CCS} applied \dpriv to periodic data noting that periodicity can be represented as a direction on a circle, and `directional noise' perturbs this direction while preserving utility.
+They proposed a variety of privacy mechanisms, including variants of Laplace, plus the novel Purkayastha and von Mises-Fisher (VMF) mechanisms.
+In the present work, we adopt the VMF to apply directional noise to gradients instead of (isotropic) Gaussian noise, drawing on a similar intuition that preserving the gradient directions should provide better utility.